-Have you ever decided or declared that the diet starts on Monday, to then find yourself justifying having a second serve of mains, finishing off the bottle of wine or having a dessert, even if you’re already overly full?
+Have you ever decided or declared that the diet starts on Monday only to find yourself justifying having a second serving of mains, finishing off the bottle of wine, or having a dessert, even if you’re already overly full?

-Researches have demonstrated that the last supper effect is common among dieters.
+Researchers have demonstrated that the Last Supper effect is common among dieters.

 A study of female university students found that participants who were expected to diet for one week ate significantly more in a taste-rating task than the control group who were not told they would go on a diet.
 The study demonstrates that simply planning to go on a diet can trigger overeating in restrained eaters.

-And the overeating is not necessarily in response to a strong liking or desire for the food being eaten.
-It seems that food choice and quantity eaten is more so related to not being able to eat certain foods for some time.
+Overeating is not necessarily a response to a strong liking or desire for the food being eaten.
+It seems that food choice and quantity are more related to not being able to eat certain foods for some time.

 Eat what you enjoy rather than what’s restricted